lanzcaper/PYtest/README.md

-# PYtest: simple function for screen printing of text in color with font formatting
+# PYutils: simple function for screen printing of text in color with font formatting